ipfs/community/go-contribution-guidelines.md

 )
 ```

-If package name isn't the same as its directory usage of explicit name is recommended.
+If a package name isn't the same as its directory, use the explicit name.